 Innovize associates volunteer within the Children’s Hospital and provide hands-on event support throughout the year, including hosting Movie & Pizza nights!
 Bringing the comforts of home to the children is a passion of our associates and they show this through creation of handmade hats and blankets, book donations and stuffed animal gifts of love, delivering these goodies regularly.

 Dedicated to financially supporting the hospital, Innovize associates, friends, family and suppliers contribute regularly.
 Additionally, the company hosts two fundraising events annually.
-Innovize Chip In For Children’s Golf Tournament is held at Como Park Golf, St. Paul MN in June and our Heart & Sole 5K Run/3K Walk is held close to our St. Paul headquarters in September.
+Innovize Chip In For Children’s Golf Tournament is held at Como Park Golf, St. Paul MN in the spring and our Heart & Sole 5K Run/3K Walk is held close to our St. Paul headquarters in the fall.
 All donations support the Innovize Pediatric Intensive Care Room.

 The Innovize Room, dedicated in 2016, provided the first ever patient room with circadian rhythm lighting, extended technology and comforts.
 This world-class lighting technology was developed for the U of M Masonic Children’s Hospital in partnership with Philips Lighting, and has the potential to positively impact patient outcomes.
 Innovize’s adoption of the first PICU made this opportunity possible for the Children’s Hospital.